eypros/Object-Detection-Metrics/README.md

 ## How to use this project

 This project can be used to evaluate the object detection results relatively easy.
+Currently, there are 3 (overlapping) ways to evaluate a model.

+1. Use text (or xml) files containing the bboxes of both ground truth and detection cases.
+In this case the proposed method is [`pascalvoc`](#evaluation-using-pascalvoc).

+1. Use text (or xml) files for the ground truth bboxes and use an object detection model to create (predict) bboxes over an image folder.
+In this case the proposed method would be [`detect_bboxes`](#applying-an-object-detector-to-an-image-folder) followed by [`pascalvoc`](#evaluation-using-pascalvoc).
+In this case `detect_bboxes` is used to create the bboxes in a folder and then the process is identical to the previous case.

+1. The final option includes the use of txt (or xml) files for bboxes and application of [`eval_model`]

 In order to evaluate the results you need:

 * Either txt files for Ground Truth and Detection
 * Or xml files for Ground Truth and Detection